-Allan Gardens Conservatory Christmas Flower Show
+Allan Gardens Conservatory Winter Flower Show

 The Christmas Flower Show is the highlight of year at Allan Gardens Conservatory which is decorated with flowering plants and poinsettia and topiary creations inspired by the holiday season.
 The event also features horse and wagon rides, carolers, hot apple cider and a visit from Santa.
 The grand opening of the show is the first Sunday in December and it runs until mid-January.
 The conservatory can also be enjoyed by candlelight on several weekends.
-There is also a Christmas Flower Show held at Centennial Park Conservatory.
+There is also a Christmas Chrysanthemum Show held at Centennial Park Conservatory.

 Where: Allan Gardens Conservatory, 19 Horticultural Avenue, Toronto (south side of Carlton Street between Jarvis and Sherbourne Streets); Centennial Park Conservatory, 151 Elmcrest Road, Toronto (west of Renforth Avenue and north of Rathburn Road)